56th International Film Festival of India

-The 56th International Film Festival of India is taking place from 20 to 28 November 2025 at Panaji, Goa.
+The 56th International Film Festival of India took place from 20 to 28 November 2025 at Panaji, Goa.
 In place of its customary indoor stadium launch, the opening ceremony was presented this year as a carnival parade.
 The festival opened with the screening of 2025 dystopian drama film The Blue Trail by Gabriel Mascaro.
-Indian film director and screenwriter Rakeysh Omprakash Mehra is serving as the chairperson of the International Jury.
-The festival will present more than 240 films from 81 countries, including 13 world premieres, 5 international premieres and 44 Asian premieres.
+Indian film director and screenwriter Rakeysh Omprakash Mehra served as the chairperson of the International Jury.
+The festival presented more than 240 films from 81 countries, including 13 world premieres, 5 international premieres and 44 Asian premieres.

-Japan is designated as the 'Country of Focus' at the festival, and it will present six curated titles.
+Japan was designated as the 'Country of Focus' at the festival, and it will present six curated titles.
 In addition Spain will be the Partner Country, with Australia as the Spotlight Country.
+The festival also celebrated centenaries and honoured cinematic legends such as Guru Dutt, Raj Khosla, Ritwik Ghatak, P. Bhanumathi, Bhupen Hazarika, and Salil Chowdhury with special retrospectives of their works.

-The closing ceremony on 28 November will feature a felicitation of actor Rajinikanth, recognizing his contributions to cinema over the past five decades.
-In addition the festival will also celebrate centenaries and honour cinematic legends such as Guru Dutt, Raj Khosla, Ritwik Ghatak, P. Bhanumathi, Bhupen Hazarika, and Salil Chowdhury with special retrospectives of their works.
-2025 Thai supernatural black comedy-drama A Useful Ghost by Ratchapoom Boonbunchachoke will be the closing film.
+The closing ceremony on 28 November featured a felicitation of actor Rajinikanth, recognizing his contributions to cinema over the past five decades.
+The festival concluded with the announcement of various awards.
+Golden Peacock for the best feature film was won by the Vietnamese transgender sex romance film Skin of Youth by Ash Mayfair.
+A Useful Ghost, a Thai supernatural black comedy-drama by Ratchapoom Boonbunchachoke was screened as the closing film of the festival.

 Overview

-The 56th edition of the festival will showcase 15 curated and competitive sections, including International Competition, Best Debut Feature Film, and the ICFT UNESCO Gandhi Medal.
-Special categories will feature categories: Macabre Dreams, Docu-Montage, Experimental cinema, UNICEF-supported films, and Restored classics.
-The Gala Premieres section will include 18 films, featuring 13 world premieres and two Asia premieres.
-The Indian Panorama will present 25 feature films, 20 non-feature films, and five debut features.
-More than 50 films by women directors and over 50 debut works will be shown in the international lineup.
-The festival will also host 21 masterclasses.
+The 56th edition of the festival showcased 15 curated and competitive sections, including International Competition, Best Debut Feature Film, and the ICFT UNESCO Gandhi Medal.
+Special categories included featured categories viz: Macabre Dreams, Docu-Montage, Experimental cinema, UNICEF-supported films, and Restored classics.
+The Gala Premieres section included 18 films, featuring 13 world premieres and two Asia premieres.
+The Indian Panorama presented 25 feature films, 20 non-feature films, and five debut features.
+More than 50 films by women directors and over 50 debut works were shown in the international lineup.
+The festival also hosted 21 masterclasses.

 Opening and closing ceremonies

 Opening ceremony

-For the first time in its history, the festival will depart from the tradition of hosting opening ceremony in enclosed venue.
-Instead, the festival will commence with a carnival 26-float parade on 20 November 2025, featuring participation from production houses, state representatives, and cultural groups.
-The parade will proceed through the lanes and alleyways of Panaji, Goa, reminiscent of its carnival.
-Nandamuri Balakrishna will be felicitated at the opening ceremony parade on 20 November 2025.
+For the first time in its history, the festival, departing from the tradition of hosting opening ceremony in enclosed venue. commenced with a carnival 26-float parade on 20 November 2025.
+It featured floats from production houses, state representatives, cultural groups, cinematic heritage and the world of animation.
+It was hosted by Abhinandan Singh and Akshata Prabhu.The parade proceeded through the lanes and alleyways of Panaji, Goa, reminiscent of its carnival.
+Opening ceremony was attended by Anupam Kher and Jackie Shroff.
+Indian actor, film producer Nandamuri Balakrishna was felicitated at the parade for his outstanding contribution to Indian cinema.

+Closing ceremony

+The festival ended with a vibrant display of India’s cultural diversity, featuring folk traditions, classical dances from different regions, and performances by divyang artists.
+It concluded with the announcement of the awards and the screening of the Thai film A Useful Ghost, directed by Ratchapoom Boonbunchachoke.